How to Take Tylenol

 Can I Take Tylenol on an Empty Stomach?

-The official Tylenol website notes in its FAQ section that Tylenol can be safely taken on an empty stomach as it is gentle on the stomach.
+Because this is among one of the most common questions about Tylenol, the official Tylenol website notes in its FAQ section that Tylenol can be safely taken on an empty stomach as it is gentle on the stomach.
 In fact, taking Tylenol on an empty stomach might be recommended, as an empty stomach absorbs Tylenol much faster.

 You can also take the medication with food as there are no reported interactions with food.
 However, people with a sensitive gastro-intestinal tract might feel ill or uncomfortable after taking Tylenol on an empty stomach.
 As such, for most people, taking Tylenol with some food might turn out to be better and much more comfortable.

 New research suggests that taking medication with different beverages can impact the disintegration time of the medication which can change the timeline for when the medication works.
-Taking Tylenol with a glass of water or milk alleviates any concerns regarding gut irritation and its absorption into the bloodstream.
+Taking Tylenol with a glass of water or milk alleviates most concerns regarding gut irritation and its absorption into the bloodstream.

 Can I Take Tylenol If I Have a Stomach Ulcer?